nruzic45/NeuroTechXHackaton/README.md

 # NeuroTechXHackaton
+This was our winning solution for the NTX Global Hackathon

 ## Pipeline
 BPM gathered from sensors is read by hearthrate.py script and forwarded to GCP pub/sub.
 From there heartrateToFirestore.py reads incoming realtime data